Tennessee State Route 10: Trousdale and Macon Counties: SR 10 as a signed highway

 At US 231's junction with SR 25, SR 10 becomes signed for the first time as a primary highway and leaves US 231 to go east concurrently with SR 25 while US 231 continues north concurrently with its new companion route, SR 376.
 It goes through farmland all the way to Hartsville, where it has an intersection and short concurrency with SR 141 before passing just north of downtown.
 It then goes by a few subdivisions and two schools before leaving Hartsville, and SR 10 then separates from SR 25 to head north shortly afterwards.
 SR 10 travels alone for the first time as it goes north to cross into Macon County.

 It then passes down a long narrow valley before coming to an intersection with SR 52 just south of Lafayette.
 SR 10 then enters Lafayette and goes through downtown before having an intersection with SR 261.
 It then passes through a suburb before leaving Lafayette and traveling through farmland again all the way to the Kentucky border, where SR 10 ends and continues into Allen County as KY 99, which has an intersection with KY 1578 just across the state line.

+History

+State Route 10 was established as part of Tennessee's original state highway system on October 1, 1923.
+The route was part of Tennessee's early effort to create a connected statewide highway network during the expansion of automobile travel in the early 20th century.

+Following the creation of the United States Numbered Highway System in 1926, portions of the SR 10 corridor became part of U.S. Route 231.
+As the U.S. Highway System developed, US 231 became the primary signed route along much of the corridor, while SR 10 remained as a state route designation concurrent with US 231.

+Historic Tennessee highway maps show the continued presence of SR 10 and its concurrent sections with US 231 as the state's highway system evolved throughout the 20th century.
+Today, SR 10 remains signed between the US 231/SR 25 junction in Trousdale County and the Kentucky state line near Lafayette, while most of the remaining route is an unsigned designation concurrent with US 231.